kenmccann/advanced-tier-offering/README.md

 Additionally, Image Assurance policies cannot be applied to images from a registry and repo, unless they originate from a configured container registry.  i.e. having Docker Hub configured as a registry integration permits the user to pull an image such as nginx:latest from the registry so that it can be scanned.

-Aqua provides a set of baseline Image Assurance Policies out of the box, that provide several controls that are applied to the images from the repositories in each container registry.
+Aqua also provides a set of baseline Image Assurance Policies out of the box, that provide controls that are applied to the images from the repositories in each container registry.

 ## Registry Integration